bigskysoftware/htmx/www/content/docs.md

 This feature allows scripting logic to be co-located with the HTML elements the logic applies to, giving good [Locality of Behaviour (LoB)](/essays/locality-of-behaviour).
-Unfortunately, HTML only allows `on*` attributes for a fixed number of [specific DOM events](https://www.w3schools.com/tags/ref_eventattributes.asp) (e.g. `onclick`) and doesn't offer a generalized mechanism for responding to arbitrary events on elements.
+Unfortunately, HTML only allows `on*` attributes for a fixed number of [specific DOM events](https://www.w3schools.com/tags/ref_eventattributes.asp) (e.g. `onclick`) and doesn't provide a generalized mechanism for responding to arbitrary events on elements.

-In order to address this shortcoming, htmx offers the [`hx-on*`](/attributes/hx-on) attributes.
+In order to address this shortcoming, htmx offers [`hx-on*`](/attributes/hx-on) attributes.
 These attributes allow you to respond to any event in a manner that preserves the LoB of the standard `on*` properties.

 If we wanted to respond to the `click` event using an `hx-on` attribute, we would write this: